Bob-Richard/Domain-independent-Wireless-Handwriting/README.md

 Script:
 * ``Wireless_Handwriting_Release.m``: Extract dynamic path of each wireless link.

-Full code will be updated after the paper is accepted.
+Full code will be updated soon...